hackerb9/3C509B-nestor/README.md

 3C5X9CFG CONFIGURE /PNP:DISABLED
 ```

+Of course, since we are using the 8086 version, you would replace 3C5X9CFG with `3CCFG`.

+### Commentary on BIOS bug

-Here is the commentary from INSTALL.TXT from [EtherDisk V4.3b](3c5x9x/3C5X9X.ZIP?raw=true)
+Here is the commentary on the BIOS bug from [EtherDisk V4.3b](3c5x9x/3C5X9X.ZIP?raw=true):

 > Installing an EtherLink III ISA adapter (3C509B) in certain computers
  may result in neither the diagnostic and configuration program nor the